thierrymoudiki/thierrymoudiki.github.io/_posts/2025-06-04-ml-reserve.md

 ---
 layout: post
-title: "Machine Learning (for longitudinal data) Reserving (work in progress)"
+title: "Probabilistic Machine Learning (for longitudinal data) Reserving (work in progress)"
-description: "Examples of use of Machine Learning (for longitudinal data) Reserving"
+description: "Examples of use of Probabilistic Machine Learning (for longitudinal data) Reserving"
 date: 2025-06-04
 categories: Python
 comments: true